contigon/Pingcastle-Scheduled-Report-By-Mail/README.md

 ![image](https://user-images.githubusercontent.com/6965771/153182886-7739fc9e-3bb5-4c59-98d3-53a59c1f2d1a.png)

 Features:
-1. Automatically sownloads the latest version PingCastle
+1. Automatically downloads latest PingCastle version
-2. Updates PingCastle to newer versions if exists
+2. Updates PingCastle to newer versions (if already exists)
-3. Execute PingCastle full audit in order to generate a domain health report
+3. Executes PingCastle full audit in order to generate a domain health report
 4. Compare values with previous report
-5. Sends the HTML report using Gmail
+5. Sends the Ad health HTML report using Gmail SMTP service (needs to generate an application token 1st)
-6. Option to run as a scheduled task
+6. Option to add and run as a scheduled task

 Note: If you read your e-mails in a browser, you need tp download the HTML report to a directory so it will open correctly